-What is Elf on the Shelf?
+What Is Elf on the Shelf?

-The story goes that Santa’s Scout Elves fly to the North Pole each night of December to report to Santa if your children have been behaving (or misbehaving).
+The story goes that Santa’s Scout Elves fly to the North Pole each night of December to report to Santa if children have been behaving (or misbehaving).
 The elves then fly back and hide in a new spot for the children to find him the next morning.
-Typically, Scout Elves love to hide in sneaky spots around the house and sometimes they like to stir up mischief in the kitchen the night before.
+Typically, Scout Elves love to hide in sneaky spots around the house and sometimes they like to stir up mischief the night before.

 All in all, this quirky tradition is what your family makes of it.
-Dedicated Elf on the Shelf parents scour Pinterest and follow hashtags like #elfontheshelfideas or #elfontheshelf on Instagram for inspiration of where and how to place their elf each night.
-Some parents wait all year to bake welcome treats for the elf’s first night back while others enjoy the simplicity of reading the book nightly to their children.
+Dedicated Elf on the Shelf parents scour Pinterest and follow hashtags like #elfontheshelfideas or #elfontheshelf on Instagram for inspiration for where and how to place their elf each night.
+Some parents wait all year to bake sweet treats to welcome back Elf on the Shelf while others enjoy the simplicity of reading the book nightly to their children.

-When did Elf on the Shelf start?
+When Did Elf on the Shelf Start?

 Elf on the Shelf humbly began as one of Carol Aebersold’s childhood traditions with her family’s elf, Fisbee.
-In 2005, Carol and her two daughters, Chanda Bell and Christa Pitts, decided to share their childhood tradition with the world.
+In 2005, Carol and her two daughters decided to share their childhood traditions with the world.
 Together, they began a worldwide media sensation when they self-published their book and elf kit, Elf on the Shelf: A Christmas Tradition.

 Since then, the family has created other products inspired by ideas sent in from kids across the globe.
-Currently, they’ve expanded from their traditional Elf on the Shelf kit into Elf Pets, an elf clothing line, and even Elf on the Shelf: A Christmas Musical in select cities this year.
+Currently, they’ve expanded from their traditional Elf on the Shelf kit into Elf Pets, an elf clothing line and even Elf on the Shelf: A Christmas Musical in select cities this year.

 Even with its growing popularity, Carol, Chanda and Christa want to keep one thing constant: to appreciate the elves’ simplicity.
-Christa shared with the Huffpost, “Everyone can enjoy The Elf on the Shelf for its general simplicity.
+Christa shared with the Huffpost: “Everyone can enjoy The Elf on the Shelf for its general simplicity.
 It doesn’t need batteries.
 It’s all about imagination and some Christmas magic in the mix.”